daniellehandel/Econometric-Pedagogy-on-the-Cloud/README.md

   $ apt-get upgrade
   ```

-  To create a new administrator or student, respectively:
+  To create new users, say "admin1" (this is important, see below) and "student", write:
   ```console
   $ adduser admin1
   $ adduser student